Ascent of Kilimanjaro by the Lemosho route

 3 to 5 hours of walking.

 Today, you make a gentle ascent punctuated by panoramic views.
 You cross the southwest side of Kilimanjaro, passing under the lava tower and the final section of the western gap and after the hot lunch at the bottom of Lava Tower (4600m).
-You go down to the bottom of the big Barranco Valley (3900m).
+You go down to the bottom of the large Barranco valley (3900m).

 5 to 7 hours of walking.